 Hotel in Kandersteg (breakfast)

 Kandersteg is smaller than Engelberg and a train ride to Bern is easy to recommend.
-(Bern is the capitol of Switzerland and is unusual for its long arcaded streets.)
-In the other direction the Rhone valley and even Zermatt are possibilities.
+(Bern is the capital of Switzerland, and is unusual for its long arcaded streets.)
+In the other direction, the Rhone valley and even Zermatt are possibilities.

 Hotel in Kandersteg (breakfast)

 The third of the Via Alpina's three rockiest passes is today, the Bunderchrinde (2,385m).
 It is a notch in the rock, framing the onward view to Adelboden.
-The initial descent path is rocky and loose; lower down, the descent is fine and becomes gently pastoral.
-Adelboden is one of the most pleasant of Via Alpina resorts, its level high street hosting boutiques, retaurants and a bakery.
+The initial descent path is rocky, steep and loose; lower down, the descent is fine and becomes gently pastoral.
+Adelboden is one of the most pleasant of Via Alpina resorts, its level high street hosting boutiques, retaurants and bakery.

 Hotel in Adelboden (breakfast)